orchid00/The_Carpentries_info/carpentries_style_shared_lessons.md

 Was used in https://tibhannover.github.io/2018-07-09-FAIR-Data-and-Software/
 - https://uomresearchit.github.io/r-tidyverse-intro/ --a condensed version of the Software Carpentry intro to R lesson, with tidyverse and a bit of modeling thrown in.
+- Quantitative Trait Mapping https://smcclatchy.github.io/mapping/ This lesson introduces genetic mapping using qtl2, a R package for analyzing quantitative phenotypes and genetic data from complex crosses like the Diversity Outbred (DO).

 ## Python